 Ostrich running through tall grass on a clear day

 Did you know that penguins live in Africa?
 There is a large colony of African penguins living near the cape in South Africa.
 African penguins are an endangered species.

 The fastest African land animal is the cheetah.
-Cheetah’s can run at speeds of between 70 mph and 75 mph.
+Cheetah can run at speeds of between 70 mph and 75 mph.

-In Africa the five animals tourists want to see the most on safari are called the Big Five.
-They are the lion, leopard, rhinoceros, elephant and Cape buffalo.
+In Africa, the five animals tourists want to see the most on safari are called the Big Five.
+The big five African animals are the lion, leopard, rhinoceros, elephant and Cape buffalo.

 The phrase 'Big Five' was originally made by hunters as these animals are the hardest to hunt on foot.